-Sheffa is a professional member of MAPS (Multipdisciplinary Association for Psychedelic Studies).
+Sheffa is a professional member of MAPS (Multipdisciplinary Association for Psychedelic Studies) and is experienced in helping clients with psychedelic integration.
 She cannot currently lead guided experiences with entheogens or empathogens, nor can she acquire such medicine for clients.
-However, she is trained in helping clients process their personal experiences with plant medicine and other psychotropic substances.

-Sheffa is the founder and facilitator of the Triangle Poly and Kink Friendly Therapist group, which offers education, social networking, and a referral network.
+Sheffa is the founder and facilitator of the Triangle Poly and Kink Friendly Therapist group, which offers education, social networking, and a referral network for licensed therapists.

 non-monogamy and polyamory

 gender exploration and transitioning